-During most weeks, there will be two one-hour lectures for PSYA02.
+During most weeks, there will be two lectures for PSYA02 on Wednesday (1 hour) and Friday (2 hours).
 Please see the course calendar for a list of lecture dates.
-These lectures will be held in person in AC223.
+These lectures will be held in person in IA B1050.
 After the lecture ends, a video recording will be posted on Quercus by the end of the day.
 You are encouraged to attend lecture in whichever modality suits your learning style best (in person or by video), and you may switch back and forth throughout the term.
+You may attend lectures online or in person regardless of what section of the course you are enrolled in.

-Textbook and Top Hat
+Textbook and Mind Tap